Philharmy-Wang/Fighting-against-terrorism/README.md

 # Fighting-against-terrorism

 This project is a dataset for **Fighting against terrorism: A real-time CCTV autonomous weapons detection based on improved YOLO v4**.
-To download the dataset, please click here.
+To download the dataset, please click [Here](https://drive.google.com/drive/folders/1GzEdDEZPZSJz6HRlvysiyRyUmW1XX9yi?usp=sharing).

 The dataset contains two categories, **Hnadgun** and **Rifle**.